Nimo

 Producers form the base of most food webs; energy transfer between trophic levels is inefficient.

-Competition (intra- and interspecific) limits population growth and drives selection.
+Competition (intra- and interspecific) limits population growth and influences selection.

 Quadrats and transects estimate abundance; replication reduces sampling error.

-High biodiversity increases ecosystem stability and reduces dependence on single species.
+High biodiversity enhances ecosystem stability and reduces reliance on individual species.

 Built with v0